-One of the first astronomical observations made in ancient times were related to the exaltation of the planets.
-After them, around the III-II century BC. the astrological concept of rulership was formed, probably in Egypt, and was represented in the so-called “Horoscope of the world” or “Thema Mundi” (a symbolic astrological chart for the birth of the Earth)
+One of the first astronomical observations made by Babylonians in ancient times were related to the exaltations of the planets.
+Several centuries later, around the III-II century BC the astrological concept of rulership was formed, probably in Alexandria, Egypt, and was represented in the so-called “Horoscope of the world” or “Thema Mundi” (a symbolic astrological chart for the birth of the Earth)

 After it was determined which planet rules over which sign, the Hellenistic astrologers looked for other signs in which the planets had dignities.
-They adopted the Babylonian concept for the exaltations, created in the VII-VI century BC.
-Today we still use this exaltation model: Sun in Aries, Moon in Taurus, Mercury in Virgo, Venus in Pisces, Mars in Capricorn, Jupiter in Cancer, Saturn in Libra.
-Let’s call it the traditional model of exaltation.
+They adopted the Babylonian concept of the exaltations, created in the VII-VI century BC.
+Today we continue to use the same exaltations: Sun in Aries, Moon in Taurus, Mercury in Virgo, Venus in Pisces, Mars in Capricorn, Jupiter in Cancer, Saturn in Libra.
+Let’s call it the traditional concept of the exaltations.

-But as I said before, the planets no longer reach their maximum ecliptic latitude in the signs we use for their exaltation.
-A medieval Arab astrologer named Abraham ibn Ezra faced this problem and on top of the already existing model of exaltation, created a new exaltaion concept determined by the maximum ecliptic latitude of planets at that time.
+But as I said before, the planets no longer reach their greatest ecliptic latitude in the signs we use for their exaltations.
+A medieval Arab astrologer named Abraham ibn Ezra faced this problem and on top of the already existing concept of exaltation, created a new exaltation concept determined by the greatest ecliptic latitude of planets at his time.
 Despite this conflict between theory and reality today, compared to the ancient times, everyone who uses astrology for example knows that Mars is well placed in the sign of Capricorn, the same can be said for Saturn in Libra.

-When astrology was first formed, the known planets were: the two luminaries – the Sun and Moon, and five other planets – Mercury, Venus, Mars, Jupiter, Saturn, a total of 7 planets.
+When astrology was first formed, the known planets were: the two luminaries – the Sun and the Moon, and five other planets – Mercury, Venus, Mars, Jupiter, Saturn.

-And because the sign of Cancer is feminine in nature, it became the house of the Moon, and the sign of Leo is a masculine sign, it became the house of the Sun.
+And because the sign of Cancer is feminine in nature, it became the Moon’s domicile, and Leo being a masculine sign became the Sun’s domicile.

 If you look at the chart below, between the signs Cancer and Leo we can build an axis that divides the zodiac into two parts.
 Lets call it the “axis of reflection”.
 The half from the side of the Sun, Ptolemy calls the Solar semicircle and the other the Lunar semicircle.